zqfan/zqfan.github.com/_posts/2012-06-20-masslynx-spy-user-guide--update-logs.md

 ## update logs
   2012-06-20 add "channels" edit box, this allows you to select specific channels which you want to analyze.
   2012-06-19 basic version finished

-## more information
-to get more information, please visit http://blog.sina.com.cn/s/blog_a712a45901014u1l.html